 In Western Europe, it's common to pay with credit or debit cards for either offline physical purchases in bricks-and-mortar-stores or for online purchases.
-Indeed, between 2009 and 2015, the total value of card transactions as a share of GDP increased from approximately 13.8 percent in 2009 to approximately 17.8 percent in 2015.
-In 2015, Visa credit cards reached a market share in terms of purchase volume of approximately 68 percent of the total European market.
+Indeed, between 2003 and 2017, the total value of card transactions as a share of GDP increased from approximately 17.5 percent in 2013 to approximately 19.9 percent in 2017.
+In 2017, Visa credit cards reached a market share in terms of purchase volume of approximately 62 percent of the total European market.
 But there are many differences among the European countries.
-For example, in Belgium credit cards are until now the leading payment method in online retail in 2017, as 32 percent of respondents indicated they used them.
-37 percent of respondents in Sweden, however, named invoices as their most popular online shopping payment method.
-In Italy, approximately 37 percent of respondents reported that PayPal was their most used payment method on e-commerce websites for both tangible and intangible goods.
-And while direct debit payments are indeed popular in Poland, approximately 22 percent of the respondents preferred to pay for their online products with cash on delivery.
+Visa reached a market share of 54 percent in Turkey in 2017, whilst Mastercard was the biggest provider in Sweden at that time.
+The highest percentage of credit card debtors in Europe live in either the United Kingdom or Romania, whereas few Dutch and Germans have credit card debts.
+Debit cards were most used by adults from Belgium, the Netherlands, Norway, Finland, Sweden and Denmark.